Order of the Three Stars: Chain of the Order

-Chain of the Order is awarded to Commander of the Grand Cross in exceptional cases.
-It has ten gilded links with alternately chiseled images of three stars, fire-cross, and fasces supported by lion and griffin.
+The Chain of the Order is awarded to Commander of the Grand Cross in exceptional cases.
+It has ten gilded links with alternately chiseled images of three stars, fire-crosses, and fasces supported by a lion and griffin.

-Medal of honour
+Medal of Honour

-Medal of honour is a round medal on front of which the cross of the order is depicted.
-The reverse side has inscription "Par Tēviju" with a flaming heart below the inscription.
+The Medal of Honour of the Order of the Three Stars (Triju Zvaigžņu ordeņa Goda zīme) is a round medal with a diameter of 30 mm on front of which the cross of the order is depicted.
+The reverse side has inscription Par Tēviju with a flaming heart below the inscription.
 It has a wreath of oak leaves on its edge.
 The medal of honour has three grades – gold, silver and bronze.